 Technology is making it easier than ever to measure and improve FCR in your call center.
 In days gone by, agents had to input resolution status after each and every phone call.
 But modern call centers are using speech analytics, AI, and big data to better their FCR rates like never before.

 If you previously collected data from a slew of sources, try creating one large data table.
 You’ll get more detailed information on which agents are most effectively solving issues, and which ones are not.
 Load this data into any visualization tool (like Qlik or Tableau) to identify trends and develop more effective processes.
-You’ll be amazed at how a higher FCR rate has a direct impact on your customer satisfaction and overall profitability.
+You’ll be amazed at how a higher FCR rate has a direct impact on your customer service, satisfaction and overall profitability.